ochako222/demo-playwright-e2e/README.md

 ## Architecture:

--   `tests` - folder with all tests, spited by **publishing**, **syndicate**, and **vapor**
+-   `src/tests` - folder with all tests

--   `configs` - folder with settings for test entities, for example titles for created folders during the test, or where to store specific course on studio, and scorm cloud user credentials, and etc...
-In case to change any title test use during the test, this configs should be modified
+-   `configs` - folder with settings for test entities.

 -   `spec/fixtures` - playwright fixtures folder.
 All test entities store here